truecaller/flutter-sdk/README.md

 }
 ```

-As mentioned in Step 5 above, when `TruecallerSdkCallbackResult` equals `TruecallerSdkCallbackResult.missedCallInitiated` or `TruecallerSdkCallbackResult.otpInitiated`, you will receive an additional parameter for the time to live i.e TTL (in seconds) which is passed as String extra and can retrieved from the callback using `truecallerUserCallback.ttl`.
+As mentioned in Step 5 above, when `TruecallerSdkCallbackResult` equals `TruecallerSdkCallbackResult.missedCallInitiated` or `TruecallerSdkCallbackResult
+.otpInitiated`, you will receive an additional parameter for the time to live i.e TTL (in seconds) which is passed as String extra and can be retrieved from
+ the callback using `truecallerUserCallback.ttl`.
 This value determines amount of time left to complete the user verification.
 You can use this value to show a waiting message to your user before they can try for another attempt i.e fresh verification for same number cannot be re-initiated till the TTL expires.
 Once the TTL expires, you need to start the verification process again from step 4.

 ##### NOTE #####
 * For details on different kinds of errorCodes, refer [here](https://docs.truecaller.com/truecaller-sdk/android/integrating-with-your-app/handling-error-scenarios).